QuickBooks vs Sage 2026: Which Accounting Software is Best for Your Business?

 Bank Feeds and Reconciliation

-QuickBooks offers reliable bank feeds with most UK banks and building societies.
+QuickBooks offers reliable bank feeds with most major banks and building societies.
 Automatic categorisation works well, and the reconciliation process is streamlined.

 Sage has improved bank feed coverage significantly.
 Reconciliation is efficient, though the interface is slightly less intuitive than QuickBooks for basic users.